Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

 The thermally-averaged DM self-annihilation cross section for this model is $p$-wave suppressed: $\sv_{\bar{\chi}\chi} \propto T_\chi / m$ for low DM temperatures $T_\chi$.
 Since this assumption holds for all our targets, under the assumption that the DM particles' speeds follow a Maxwell-Boltzmann distribution we can approximate $\sv_{\bar{\chi}\chi} \propto \sigma_v^2$, where $\sigma_v$ is the velocity dispersion in the target.
 We take $\sigma_v = 10^{-3}\, c$ for the Milky Way targets~\cite{2010AJ....139...59B} and M31~\cite{1980ApJ...242...53W} and $\sigma_v = 3\ee{-5}\, c$ for Draco~\cite{2020A&A...633A..36M}.\footnote{ A more careful treatment would average over the position-dependent velocity distribution in the target.
 In the case of the Milky Way, this should only change our results by a factor of $\lesssim 2$~\cite{Boddy:2015efa}. }

 The constraints from current gamma-ray data, our projections for GECCO's reach using different targets and the CMB bounds for this model are displayed in \cref{fig:higgs_portal}, with two ratios of $m_S$ to $m_\chi$.
 We have rescaled the constraints on $\sv_{\bar{\chi}\chi}$ for each target into constraints on $\sv_{\bar{\chi}\chi,0}$, the thermally-averaged self-annihilation cross section in the Milky Way.
-GECCO's projected reach exceeds the CMB bound for all targets except Draco, on account of the $p$-wave suppression in the self-annihilation cross section.
-GECCO observations of M31 and the Galactic Center will improve over previous telescopes by one to four orders of magnitude.

 An array of terrestrial, astrophysical and cosmological observations constrain this Higgs portal model (see e.g. Ref.~\cite{Krnjaic:2015mbs}).
-Depending on the DM and mediator masses the most relevant ones for this work include rare and invisible decays of $B$ and $K$ mesons and beam dumps sensitive to visible $S$ decays.
+Depending on the DM and mediator masses the most relevant ones for this work include rare and invisible decays of $B$ and $K$ mesons and beam dumps sensitive to visible $S$ decays into leptons.
 How these complement indirect detection bounds depends strongly on whether the DM annihilates into mediator pairs ($m_\chi > m_S$, left panel) or SM particles ($m_\chi < m_S$, right panel).
-In the first case, the DM self-annihilation cross section scales as $\sv_{\bar{\chi}\chi,0} \sim g_{S\chi}^4$.
-As a result, the conservative interpretation of other bounds on this model is that they do not constrain the strength of the possible gamma-ray signals.
-This is because all other constraints involve the coupling $\sin\theta$, and for each DM and mediator mass combination at least \emph{some} values of $\sin\theta$ are allowed.
-In the left panel of the figure we show contours of constant $g_{S\chi}$ to give a sense of reasonable values of the cross section.
+In the first case, the DM self-annihilation cross section scales as $\sv_{\bar{\chi}\chi,0} \sim g_{S\chi}^4$, while other probes (including CMB energy injection constraints) bound $\sin\theta$.
+This means that as long as \emph{some} value of $\sin\theta$ is allowed, these probes do not constrain the strength of possible gamma-ray signals.
+This is indeed the case: while e.g. beam dumps and CMB observations bound $\sin\theta$ from above, there is a substantial gap between the lower bound on $\sin\theta$ from the requirement that decays of $S$ do not disrupt the predictions of big bang nucleosynthesis (BBN).
+Moreover, the BBN constraints are dependent on the assumption the universe had a standard thermal history.
+Without that assumption, $\sin\theta$ can be taken to be arbitrarily small.
+Since there are thus no constraints to plot (aside from those from existing gamma-ray telescopes), in the left panel of the \cref{fig:higgs_portal} we instead show contours of constant $g_{S\chi}$ to give a sense of reasonable values of the cross section.
 GECCO observations of the Galactic Center will probe down to $g_{S\chi} \sim 5\ee{-5}$ for low DM masses.

 When the $S S$ final state is not accessible, the DM's annihilations are strongly suppressed since the cross section scales as $\sv_{\bar{\chi}\chi,0} \sim g_{S\chi}^2\, \sin^2\theta\, y^2$, where $y \ll 1$ is the Yukawa for the heaviest-accessible final state.
 This means correspondingly large values of the couplings are required to give indirect detection signals.
 The red line in the right panel of the figure shows the DM self-annihilation cross section for $(g_{S\chi},\, \sin\theta) = (4\pi, 1)$ (very roughly the maximum coupling values consistent with unitarity).
 GECCO can probe this cross section for most masses and targets we consider.